 Rent is payable for the full academic year.
 Those opting for accommodation allocated to be occupied on a continuous basis, normally 40 weeks at Frewin or 51 weeks in the Graduate Annexes, are committed to paying rent for the full period once the terms and conditions have been accepted as outlined in D7.4..
 No rebates are given.
 If you fail to take up residence or move out during the year the College will seek to re-let the room and will consider any proposals for a replacement tenant which you may have, but if it is not possible to re-let the room then rent will be charged.
 Rooms will be re-let to Brasenose students in priority to all other students of Oxford University and will in no circumstances be re-let to persons who are not members of Oxford University.
 Students of other Colleges residing in Brasenose accommodation must arrange for their own College to pay their rent.
-Rental charges are determined by discussions held annually between the Bursar and Junior Members.
+Rental charges are adjusted annually to reflect increases in the Van Noorden Index, or by agreement between the Bursar and Junior Members.
+Students should not elect to take College accommodation if they do not expect to be resident for the full period of the Licence to Occupy.